 Emergency Motions/Request for Emergency Hearings

 File your original emergency Motion with the Clerk of Court, Civil Division.
-The Clerk's Office will then forward to Judge Rowe, or an alternate Judge in his absence, for review and directive to determine whether an emergency hearing should be scheduled.
+The Clerk's Office will then forward to Judge Rowe, or an alternate Judge in her absence, for review and directive to determine whether an emergency hearing should be scheduled.
 DO NOT set an Emergency Motion for hearing unless directed to do so by the Court's Judicial Assistant.

 Motions for Rehearing/Clarification and Motions for New Trial